lifull-dev/bucky-core/README.md

 ```

 ## Usage
-You can find some examples is here!
+You can find some examples in here!
 * [bucky-core/example](https://github.com/lifull-dev/bucky-core/blob/master/example)

+You should start Selenium Chrome driver first.
+And you can find how to start Selenium Chrome driver by Docker in [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium).
 ### Run test
 ```bash
 # Condition filter using option